 St. Joseph the Worker

 Patrick has been on the Board of Directors for MIKID since 2017.
 He has over 35 years’ experience as a leader in a variety of executive management and director positions in both for-profit and non-profit sectors.
-Patrick currently oversees the largest privately funded workforce organization in the United Sates, bringing vision, direction, and implementation of programming that directly affects over $1.24 million Arizonan’s experiencing poverty.
+Patrick currently oversees the largest privately funded workforce organization in the United Sates, bringing vision, direction, and implementation of programing that directly affects over $1.24 million Arizonan’s experiencing poverty.
 Patrick earned his Bachelor of Arts degree in Public Management from Northern Arizona University in 2013, graduating summa cum laude, where he was as an active member in several leadership organizations including most recently a graduate of the American Express Leadership Academy - Class nine in 2016-2017.
-Being a parent to a child with behavioral health issues Patrick has sought firsthand to understand all aspects of the mental health community in order to effectively create change and understanding of both family and child development.
+Being a parent to a child with behavioral health issues Patrick has sought first handedly to understand all aspects of the mental health community in order to effectively create change and understanding of both family and child development.

 Peters, Cannata & Moody, PLC